Liga Femenil: Final phase (liguilla)

-The liguilla (Spanish for little league) is the final phase of the tournament.
-This phase begins with the quarter-finals, for which the top eight teams at the end of the regular phase qualify.
-Each knockout stage of the Liguilla is play as a two-game series (home-and-away basis), in which the team that finished higher in the table during the regular phase always plays the second match at home.
-In case of a draw in the aggregate score of a series after 180 minutes in the quarter-finals or semi-finals stage, the team that finished higher in the table during the regular phase of the tournament advances to the next stage.
+The liguilla (Spanish for play-off) is the final phase of the tournament.
+This phase begins with the quarter-finals, for which the top four teams from each group at the end of the regular phase qualify.
+Each knockout stage of the Liguilla is play as a two-game series (home-and-away basis), in which the team that finished higher in their group during the regular phase always plays the second match at home.
+In case of a draw in the aggregate score of a series after 180 minutes in the quarter-finals or semi-finals stages, the team that finished higher in their respective groups during the regular phase of the tournament advances to the next stage.
 In case of draw in the aggregate score of the final after 180 minutes, the teams go directly to penalties to decide the champion.

 CONCACAF W Champions Cup qualification

 On 12 March 2024, CONCACAF announced the CONCACAF W Champions Cup, its annual continental women's football club competition.
 Liga MX Femenil is allocated three spots into the group stage of the competition.
 Teams qualify to this tournament based on the following criteria: